ZygyGames/slate/source/index.html.md

 bundle install
 bundle exec middleman server
+*Make changes, commit*
 And then: ./deploy.rb
 -->

 # Introduction

-Welcome to the Zygy Games API Documentation.
+Welcome to the Activity Maximizer API Documentation.
 This will include basic information for each endpoint as well as possible responses.

 All of the examples will be given in `curl` (for Requests TO the server) and `JSON` (for responses FROM the server)